 If you have children, do they want to be present, and if so are you okay with it?
 At my euthanasia appointments I often provide coloring books, a paper for the parent on how to talk with a child about the pet’s death, and bubbles and guidance for a memorial ceremony.
 If you have other pets, will they be okay being present or do they need to be confined elsewhere in the home?
 Behaviorists recommend letting the companion pets see the euthanized pet at least afterwards so that they get a chance to realize their friend is deceased, rather than potentially thinking the other pet disappeared and anxiously waiting or searching for it.
 I always step out post-euthanasia to give owners and other pets time for final goodbyes.

-You also need to consider the aftercare for your pet.
-Home burial, burial in a pet cemetery, and cremation are the most common options.
 If you are planning to have your pet cremated, will you want their ashes returned to you?
+If so you will need to choose individual or private cremation.
 You could have them returned to you for you to keep in an urn, to spread with or without a ceremony, or even to bury.
 Memorial items such as paw prints, locks of fur, nose prints, and jewelry are also something to consider beforehand, because having to think less about all of these details during the day of the procedure is easier for most owners.
+If choosing humane euthanasia with an in home provider, please check what memorial keepsakes they have available if this is an important consideration for you, particularly if you are choosing home burial or communal cremation (where you do not receive your pet's ashes back).